-The color scheme you use for your online store can speak volumes about your products and you as a company.
-They can also affect the way visitors use and shop on your site.
+Your ecommerce store color scheme can speak volumes about your products and you as a company and affect the way visitors shop on your site.
 When it comes to something as important as making sales, you really want to pick the right colors.

 Whether we realize it or not, colors have the power to evoke certain emotions.
 That is why designers use certain colors for certain projects.
 So whether you’re launching a brand new ecommerce store, looking to rebrand, or just after some insider tips; you’ve come to the right place.